 #12.
 The Lifer

-These are the long term foreigners who fight in Thailand just because they love fighting.
-They don’t have the skills to beat the best guys, but they are solid fighters and can hold their own against the most competition.
+These are the long-term foreigners who fight in Thailand just because they love fighting.
+They typically don’t have the skills to beat the best guys, but they are solid fighters and can hold their own against the most competition.